 The IRB accepts only online submissions.
-The protected Google forms required for submission are only available to those with a functioning LC account and only Lynchburg faculty and staff will be able to submit proposals.
+The protected Google forms required for submission are only available to those with a functioning University of Lynchburg account.
+Only Lynchburg faculty and staff (not students) are permitted to submit proposals to the IRB.
 Please see specific instructions below regarding proposal submission.

-- The PI should share the completed proposal with the IRB Director, Dr. Alisha Walker Marciano.
-Only faculty/staff may submit completed proposals (no student submissions).
+The PI should share the completed proposal with the IRB Director, Dr. Sean Collins.
+Only faculty/staff should submit completed proposals (no student submissions).

-- Suggestions for revisions and/or approval notification will be emailed to the PI approximately one week after submission (with the exception of college breaks when the IRB response time may be delayed).
+Suggestions for revisions and/or approval notification will be emailed to the PI approximately 7-10 days after submission (with the exception of college breaks when the IRB response time may be delayed).

-- After revisions have been made, the revised proposal should be shared again with the IRB Director, Dr. Alisha Walker Marciano.
+After revisions have been made, the revised proposal should be shared again with the IRB Director, Dr. Sean Collins.

-Please see the Examples of Successful Applications page for a proposal checklist and for models of completed proposals, consent forms, etc.
+Please see the Resources for a Successful Application page for a proposal checklist and for models of completed proposals, consent forms, etc.

 Adverse Events and Unanticipated Problems

-Per IRB policy, any adverse events and unanticipated problems must be reported to the IRB in writing immediately following any such occurrence and should not be held for notification until the renewal review or closure.
-There is not a form for reporting these items – contact the IRB Director, Dr. Alisha Walker Marciano, immediately via email at email@example.com, and provide as much detail as possible (including the study approval number, PI name, and title of the study in addition to the details of the adverse event and/or unanticipated problem).
+Per IRB policy, any adverse events and unanticipated problems must be reported to the IRB in writing immediately following any such occurrence and should not be held for notification until the yearly study status check-in or closure.
+There is not a form for reporting these items – contact the IRB Director, Dr. Sean Collins, immediately via email at email@example.com, and provide as much detail as possible (including the study approval number, PI name, the title of the study, and the details of the adverse event and/or unanticipated problem)

 These deadlines apply only to proposals submitted for full board review, which are reviewed once per month when the full board convenes.